danamag/stremio-addons-list/README.md

 - comments support reactions (emojis)
 - "is it online?" real-time check for addons (on the addon page)
 - notifications for new addon releases (through GitHub followship)
+- search addons
+- show comment count for each addon in the list

 ## How it works